sabbir-veer/Contact-Application/README.md

 - Technologies and Tools Used
   `node JS` `Express JS` `ejs` `mongodb` `mongoose`

--how to run?
+- how to run?

 > npm install
 > npm start